-If $X$ is a Hilbert space over the scalar field $Y$, then by Riesz representation, we can identify $dg(u)$ as an element in $X$, denoted $g'(u)$.
+If $X$ is a Hilbert space over a scalar field $Y$, then by Riesz representation, we can identify $dg(u)$ as an element in $X$, denoted by $g'(u)$.
 The vector $g'(u)$ is called the $X$-gradient of $g$.
-Similarly, we denote $g''(u)$ the second order Fr\'echet derivative $d^2g(u)$.
-If $g$ is $C^2$, then $g''$ can be identified as a linear map uniquely determined by the relation
+Similarly, we denote $g''(u)$ the second-order Fr\'echet derivative $d^2g(u)$.
+If $g$ is $C^2$, then $g''$ can be identified as a symmetric linear operator uniquely determined by the relation